69 Weeks, 483 years until the Messiah Comes

 And til the end of the war desolations are determined – until the truth is fully restored, those believers outside of the sanctified Church will be desolate of the Holy Spirit.
 This spiritual war is described in Revelation 12:17, “the dragon went out to make war with those who keep the commandments of God and have the testimony of Jesus.”

 This verse has been faithfully translated from the Masoretic text of 1300 AD by the NKJV and NASB, but there is an obvious error in that text.
-The word “wing” should actually be “holy” as we find in the Greek Septuagint in the 4th Century, in the words of Christ in Matthew 24:15, and Theodotion’s Greek translation of 200 BC.
+The word “wing” should actually be “holy” as we find in the Greek Septuagint in the 3rd Century BC, the words of Christ in Matthew 24:15, and Theodotion’s Greek translation of 200 BC.

 The NIV is decidedly most accurate, which we shall follow to explain this verse.